Carpal Tunnel Release

 You won’t be able to drive for up to two weeks and will need two weeks off work to allow your hand to heal, longer if you have a manual job.
 For the first week your hand will be bandaged and completely out of action but you are encouraged to move your fingers to prevent stiffness.
 After two weeks you will be able to use your hand but should avoid anything too strenuous.
 It may be around 12 weeks before your full grip strength returns.

-At One Healthcare we can book you in to see a specialist Orthopaedic surgeon for an initial consultation, usually within 48 hours.
-Carpal tunnel release procedures are available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.
+Carpal tunnel release surgery is available at One Hatfield Hospital in Hertfordshire.
+We can book you in to see a specialist Orthopaedic surgeon for an initial consultation, usually within 48 hours.

 Why One Hatfield